PriyotamSapkota/cs50p-notes/Week-1-Conditionals.md

 - `if` — asks the first question
 - `elif` — only asked if previous condition was false
 - `else` — catches everything remaining, no question needed
-- Once a true condition is found, the rest are skipped
+- Once a true condition is found, the rest are skipped — **mutually exclusive**
 - Indentation is required — Python uses it instead of `{}` like C or JavaScript
 - Colon `:` is required after every condition

+### Why elif over multiple ifs?
+- Using all `if` instead of `elif` means every condition is checked every time
+- With `elif`, Python stops as soon as it finds a true condition — fewer questions, more efficient
+- Doesn't feel faster on small code but matters a lot in larger programs

 ## and / or
 ```python